-This ultimate comfort Vegan Macaroni combines a rich, creamy tomato sauce, zesty garlic, red onion, and colorful orange and red bell peppers with bursts of fresh peas and tangy cilantro for a dish you can't resist.
+This Tomato Mac and Cheese recipe combines a rich, creamy tomato sauce, zesty garlic, red onion, and colorful orange and red bell peppers with bursts of fresh peas and tangy cilantro for a dish you can't resist.
 Sprinkle this vegan macaroni recipe with nutritional yeast, then top with green or black olives and serve with a crusty side of garlic toast for a perfect, hearty meal.

 Most importantly, this Vegan Macaroni starts with elbow macaroni, cooked al dente for 7 minutes.
 You can actually use any shape pasta you want, but I chose to keep it traditional here with the classic elbow shape.
 The rest of the ingredients are simple.
 Check them out below: